ppotturi/adp-aso-helm-library/README.md

         serviceAccountName: <string>

 ```
+#### Usage examples
+The following section provides usage examples for the UserAssignedIdentity template.

-For e.g. The below example will create one userAssignedIdentity, two role assignments, and one federated credential.
+##### Example 1 : The below example will create userAssignedIdentity with one federated credential.

 ```
 userAssignedIdentity:
   federatedCreds:
     - namespace: ffc-demo
       serviceAccountName: ffc-demo
 ```

 ### Storage Account